 - Will need a continuous application, depending on weather conditions in your location

 - Only provides water repellent features

 Will Car Wax Help With Headlight Restoration?

-Sometimes, headlights will need a buffer to help decrease the yellowing film that has built up over time.
+Sometimes, headlights need a buffer to help decrease the yellowing film built up over time.
 It is possible to remove this, but remember that the lens cover will become thinner with buffing, so protective wax is critical to keep it looking good and functional once again.

 How Often Should You Use Car Wax on Windows or Headlights?

 The timeline for waxing your vehicle, including the windows and headlights, can vary depending on your climate.
 But as a standard rule of thumb, this task should be done every three months or so.
 Applying wax four times per year will give your automobile the protection it needs against weather elements and damaging UV rays.

 Few people like to hand wax their cars, especially as often as every three months.
 However, you may wonder if you can finish this job quicker and easier with a power applicator.
 The method for applying car wax will depend on the type of wax and the location you are using it.

 Ideally, you do not want to use power applicators when waxing the windows on a vehicle.
 Some waxes can contain abrasive components and could cause damage with intense waxing from this type of application.

 When applying wax to car windows, use a soft, clean microfiber cloth or pad and complete this task by hand.
 Doing this task manually will give you more control over the application process and less chance of causing scratches to your glass.